Home

 PLASMA FLAT PANEL DISPLAY: Plasma is a gas of charged particles (generally electrons and various ions) which interact with both externally applied electromagnetic fields and with fields they themselves generate.
 This interaction differentiates the behavior of plasmas from that of the more familiar gases.
 A basic Plasma screen consists of two thin sheets of glass containing tiny, gas-filled cells.
 Electronic current stimulates the cells to produce light and color.
 Like LCD, plasma televisions also produce a good image in a very thin, flat cabinet.
 Some plasma sets are lightweight enough to be mounted on a wall!
 However, the basic technology is very different from LCD.
 While LCD transmits light through the screen, plasma screens themselves emit light.
 The screen has a fixed number of pixels, and each pixel consists of three gas-filled cells, one for each of the primary colors.
 An electrical current is applied to the cell, and it glows the appropriate color.
 Because this occurs equally across the entire screen, the picture looks great from all angles.

-Plasma has a maximum size limit ? it doesn't get much bigger than 63 inches.
+Plasma has a maximum size limit.
+It doesn't get much bigger than 63 inches.
 Additionally, the delicate coating that plasma uses is prone to image burn-in if operation is unattended.
 Finally, the panel drive electronics can use quite a bit of electricity.

 Plasma has a focused and accurate image across the entire screen, including the corners, due to the nature of a fixed-pixel system.
 Compared to rear-projector displays, they tend to have a wider viewing area as well.
 However, because plasma sets are limited in resolution to the number of pixels in their display, they must rely on scalers that convert to a higher resolution if necessary.
 A plasma screen contains millions of compartments that contain noble gases such as Argon, Neon or Xenon.
 To turn these pixels on a current is passed into the compartment and they turn red, green or blue.
 This is the exact same technology that is used in Neon signs, except a neon sign usually only has one or two compartments of gas, whereas plasma screens have millions.